GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 *N.B The service machine is not, by default, configured to use the os-login service.*

-### Set up Google login
+### Set up Google OAuth2 login

-While it is possible to use a Django user account to access the FrontEnd website, and indeed doing so is required for some administration tasks, ordinary users must authenticate using their Google identities via Google OSLogin.
-This ensures that they can maintain consistent Linux identities across VM instances that form the clusters.
+While it is possible to use a Django user account to access the FrontEnd website, and indeed doing so is required for some administration tasks, ordinary users must authenticate using their Google identities via Google OAuth2.
+This, combined with the use of Google OSLogin for access to clusters, ensures consistent Linux identities across VM instances that form the clusters.
 Web frontend login is made possible by the *django-allauth* social login extension.

 For a working  deployment, a fully-qualified domain name must be obtained and attached to the website as configured in the deployment script.
 Next, register the site with the hosting GCP project on the GCP console in the *Credentials* section under *APIs and services* category.
 Note that the *Authorised JavaScript origins* field should contain a callback URL in the following format: *https://<domain_name>/accounts/google/login/callback/*